Capacity-Building Programs Under the Dominican Republic-Central America-United States Free Trade Agreement (CAFTA-DR)

 Highlights

 Ineffective solid waste management leads to land-based and marine-based litter, which can cause land and marine degradation.
 This can have major environmental, public health, and economic impacts, including: the reduction in the aesthetic, recreational, and economic values of rivers, beaches, and marine resources; wildlife entanglement or ingestion; possible human health risks from ingestion of plastics and microplastics in the food web.
-EPA assisted four CAFTA-DR countries (Costa Rica, El Salvador, Guatemala and Dominican Republic) and Panama in the development of national marine litter action plans.
-The assistance met the increasing regional interest of countries to develop national action plans as roadmaps to address marine litter challenges.
-Panama and El Salvador launched their Marine Litter National Action Plans in 2022 and Costa Rica in 2021.
-The Dominican Republic and Guatemala completed their national plans in 2023.
-Links to the completed marine litter national action plans are below.
+EPA assisted four CAFTA-DR countries (Costa Rica, Dominican Republic, El Salvador, and Guatemala and Dominican Republic) and Panama in the development of national marine litter action plans (links to the completed marine litter national action plans are below).
+Through the action plan development process technical and policy gaps were identified that could impact the implementation process.
+One of the key gaps identified was environmental awareness.
+During 2023-24, EPA provided assistance to Costa Rica and El Salvador to implement a pilot project to address marine litter awareness.
+Costa Rica developed webinars on solid waste management and marine litter tailored for over eight fishing communities.
+According to in-country sources, many members of the communities were not aware how their daily fishing practices were impacting the environment.
+They learned that a small change in their fishing practice (i.e. recycling) would be a step in the right direction.
+El Salvador developed educational materials on marine litter.
+The material is targeted to primary school students, and it is accessible through the Ministry of Environment website.
+The materials are colorfully designed and engage students by using age-appropriate language for better comprehension.
+EPA’s marine litter assistance met the increasing regional interest of countries to develop national action plans as roadmaps to address marine litter challenges.

 Costa Rica: Marine Litter National Action Plan (2021-2030)